Charlyhno-eng/video-search-similarity/README.md

 - #### **Euclidean Distance (L2 norm)**

-The Euclidean distance is the most common way to measure similarity between vectors.
+Euclidean distance is one of the most common methods for measuring similarity between vectors.
 It calculates the straight-line distance between two points in vector space:

 $$